-Claim: Applicant turned down for a university spot as a student or instructor sends a letter declining the rejection.
+Claim: Applicant turned down for a college position sends the school a letter declining the rejection.

 Chair - Search Committee

 College Hill, MA 34109

 Dear Professor Millington,

 Thank you for your letter of March 16.
 After careful consideration, I regret to inform you that I am unable to accept your refusal to offer me an assistant professor position in your department.

 This year I have been particularly fortunate in receiving an unusually large number of rejection letters.
 With such a varied and promising field of candidates, it is impossible for me to accept all refusals.